mobxjs/serializr/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mobxjs/serializr/badge.svg?branch=master)](https://coveralls.io/github/mobxjs/serializr?branch=master)
 [![Join the chat at https://gitter.im/mobxjs/serializr](https://badges.gitter.im/mobxjs/serializr.svg)](https://gitter.im/mobxjs/serializr?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+_Serializr is feature complete, and easily extendable.
+Since there are no active maintainers the project is frozen feature wise.
+Bug reports are welcome and will be addressed._

+Want to maintain a small open source project or having great ideas for this project?
+We are looking for maintainers, so [apply](https://github.com/mobxjs/serializr/issues/46)!

 # Introduction

 Serializr is a utility library that helps converting json structures into complex object graphs and the other way around.